Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/TopicsGettingStarted/README.md

 # Message Senders and Receivers with Service Bus Topics

-This sample shows interacting with Service Bus topiscs using the MessageReceiver and MessageSender classes.
+This sample shows interacting with Service Bus topics using the MessageReceiver and MessageSender classes.

 Refer to the main [README](../README.md) document for setup instructions.